blueskyletters/blueskyletters.github.io/_posts/2020-11-03-al-arabian-novel-factory-book-review.md

 Al Arabian Novel Factory by Benyamin is the twin novel of Jasmine Days, the JCB Award Winning book of the same author.
 Prathap, a journalist, arrives in an Arabian city for a strange novel project along with three of his colleagues.
 Although the city is unnamed in this book, it is described as a place between Saudi Arabia and Iran.
 This book is a collection of different experiences of different kinds of people from this tumultuous Arab city through the point-of-view of Prathap, focusing on the events of the Jasmine revolution.

+Something that fascinated me is the description of how a city is so different when viewed from the surface and the astonishing details we get when one delves deeper.
+How a city can transform people and vice-versa.

 Though the book is quite lengthy and includes many historical and geographical references, I never felt bored; because it was narrated skillfully, with a strong yet lucid style of writing.
 And Prathap's search for Jasmine, his lost lover, added to the anticipation, making it a real page-turner.
 The characters in it were unique, very realistic, and kept me wondering more about them.

 There is a banned novel mentioned in this book, which plays a major role in the events of the story and puts the characters through a lot of trouble.
 This is the twin novel of this book- _Jasmine Days_